josgonza-rh/rhacm-gitops/README.md

-# Demonstrate aplication deployment throught RHACM
+# Demonstrating the deployment of the application through RHACM

 Demo showing the 2 possible ways (at the time of writing this) to deploy GitOps based applications thanks to Red Hat Advanced Cluster Management For Kubernetes (from now on, `ACM`).